 Initiation of an investigation or cost recovery action

 Notification contacts and requirements are described in the AIWFMP.
-(Reference Exhibit B of the Master Agreement for contact names and phone numbers)

 Final Fire Reports

 Fire reporting requirements vary among agencies.
 Protecting and Jurisdictional Agencies are required to complete their own reporting and maintain official incident documentation records.
-In 2020, the Interagency Fire Occurrence Reporting Modules (InFORM) will replace legacy wildland fire reporting systems, including the Wildland Fire Management Information (WFMI) system that has been used by BIA, BLM, and NPS, as well as the Fire Statistics System (FireStat) that has been used by the US Forest Service.
+In 2020, the Interagency Fire Occurrence Reporting Modules (InFORM) replaced legacy wildland fire reporting systems, including the Wildland Fire Management Information (WFMI) system that has been used by BIA, BLM, and NPS, as well as the Fire Statistics System (FireStat) that has been used by the US Forest Service.
 The USFWS will continue to utilize Fire Management Information System (FMIS).
 However, within Alaska, FWS will participate and certify final fire reports within InFORM on lands with points of origin (POO) on USFWS lands.
 The State of Alaska will also utilize InFORM to complete fire reporting for the National Association of State Foresters (NASF).

 InFORM shares data with other fire applications such as IFM, WildCAD, FireCode, EGP, WFDSS and FAMWeb-209 via automated data exchange services (i.e., IRWIN and the National Incident Feature Service).
 The InFORM application suite is currently comprised of 3 integrated applications: